American Forts: West

 (1834 - 1840), near Kaycee

-Located at the confluence of the North and South forks of the Powder River 12 miles east of town.
-Sometimes referred to as Fort Antonio (Montero).
-This was a complex of cabins surrounded by a palisade.
-Abandoned due to a large influx of competitive fur-trappers.
+Located at the confluence of the North and South Forks of the Powder River, about 12 miles east of town.
+Sometimes referred to as Fort Antonio, after trader Antonio Montéro, who worked for Capt.
+Benjamin Bonneville.
+This was a complex of log cabins surrounded by a 200-foot square palisade, intended as a supply base for trappers working the Bighorn Mountains.
+Sioux Indians lay seige to the post in 1835, but was later abandoned due in large part to a large influx of competitive fur-trappers in the winter of 1836-37, who cleaned out Montéro of almost everything he had.

 (1865 - 1868), near Sussex

 Originally named Fort Connor and used as a supply base during Brig.
-General Conner's Powder River Campaign.
-Rebuilt in 1866 into a stockaded log fort with blockhouses and renamed.
-It was abandoned in accordance with a peace treaty with the Indians, and almost immediately burned by them.
+General Patrick Conner's Powder River Campaign (August 1865).
+Ordered abandoned, but it was rebuilt in June 1866 into a stockaded log fort with hexagonal blockhouses and renamed.
+It was later abandoned in accordance with a peace treaty with the Indians, and almost immediately afterwards burned by them (August 1868).
 Mounds of soil trace the outlines of the fort, located on the west bank of the Powder River along the Bozeman Trail.
-A monument is at the site, located 11 miles north of town.
+A stone monument (1914) is at the site, located 11 miles north of town.

 Fort McKinney